palakgoel30/Python_Tkinter/README.md

 <H1> WIDGETS</H1>
 Label : Add text,images, Apply different types of attributes.</br>
 Button : Add button</br>
+CheckButton : It is used to show a selection of choices as checkboxes.</br>
-Entry : To get the input,Apply border effect using bd.
+Entry : To get the input,Apply border effect using bd.</br>

 <H1> Geometry configuration of widgets</H1>
 pack() : it is used to place a widget on top.</br>